dfeng/notes/text-recognition.md

 Aside: I think it would also be useful to think more broadly in terms of languages.
 For instance, there are right-to-left languages (which doesn't really matter, except that your language model is now reversed); and then you have things like chinese with their characters (this may be out of scope for now, given the explosion in the number of "character" classes).

-So, to summarise, our data regime is *rendered text*

-## Model Specifics

 ### (Implicit) Language Model

 Currently, we're doing character level predictions, and our receptive field is roughly enough to probably see one character each side usually.
 On the other hand, most SOTA models now use some kind of decoder/sequence model (e.g. LSTM), allowing for longer-range dependence and hence (character-level) "language models".